Motorcyclist Uninsured Motorist Coverage

 Even though almost every state requires a minimum amount of insurance for vehicles, there are some people out there driving without any coverage.
 A recent poll conducted by Insurance Journal found that 10% of drivers in the United States are without any form of car insurance.
 That means when you hit the road, 1 in 10 drivers are without any coverage at all — and their negligence leaves you at risk.
 Having uninsured motorist insurance prevents you from having to pay the costs of the accident not covered by the other driver.

 What Does Uninsured Motorist Insurance for Motorcycles Cover?

 This coverage is designed to protect you and your passengers for bodily injury if your motorcycle is struck by an uninsured driver.
 It helps cover:

 - Medical expenses for injuries sustained in an accident

 - Loss of income if your injuries prevent you from returning to work for a period of time

 - The costs of treating emotional and mental issues resulting from accidents

-This includes coverage for the insured members of your household, as well as the passengers in your vehicle.
+This includes coverage for the insured members of your household, as well as any passengers that were riding on your motorcycle.
 It’s all about helping restore your physical, emotional and mental well-being.